magee256/donation_analytics/README.md

 - The code requires Python 2.7 or Python >=3.2
 - The code may be run using command:``` python src/calculate_running_percentile.py [input data] [percentile file] [output data]```
-- Alternatively the input data and percentile file may be placed in the `input` folder and be named `itcont.txt` and `percentile.txt` respectively.
+- Alternatively the input data and percentile file may be placed in the `input` folder and named `itcont.txt` and `percentile.txt` respectively.
 Then running `run.sh` will produce the output file `output/repeat_donors.txt`.

 ### Code Description
 For details on the source code and solution approach see the `src` directory's README.